ladybug-tools/spider-gbxml-fixer/r0-4-0/fasst-fix-adjacent-space-surface-type/README.md

 * Fixes
 	* If tilt equals 90: update surface type to "InteriorWall", set exposedToSun to false, update CADObjectID to "Spider Fixer update: Interior Wall"
 	* If tilt not equal to 90: TBD

+Surface types to be checked:

+" InteriorWall
+* InteriorFloor
+* Ceiling
+* Air

 </details>